Jars1987/VotingPrgramTest/anchor_project/README.md

 # TODO

-----> TESTS FILE DUE TO TIME REQUIREMENT BIG NUMBERS FAILING CHECKING AGAINST SLOTS.
-TRY to use if statements instead.
+----> Time stamps and poll times are other way around

 ----> Create a key pair and test if signer different than the poll owner can initialize a candidate

-----> To make sure a voter doesnt vote more than once, add a voters: Vec<Pubkey>
+----> To make sure a voter doesnt vote more than once,create a Vote PDA account with seeds of poll.key, candidate.key and signer key.
+This way when you try to vote again you can't because it can't initialize the account again.
-to the Poll account you are going to need a max_len (maximum of pubkeys) this maximum of pubkeys will be the maxiun of voters too You will need to thinkg on an alternative

 ----> Token gate the voters